LukeCorc99/ELIZA-Chatbot-and-Trigram-Model-Project/README.md

 ## References

-- This work was assisted by OpenAI’s ChatGPT and Microsoft's Copilot for providing insights and clarifying key concepts, and for guidance on aspects of repository structure and formatting.
+- This work was supported by OpenAI's ChatGPT and Microsoft's Copilot, which provided insights and guidance on key concepts, repository structure, and formatting
 - Specific references can be found in the documentation within the source files.